LucifierJzt/Payload-SDK/README.md

 ## Latest Release

-The latest release version of PSDK is 3.14.0.
+The latest release version of PSDK is 3.14.1, a special build for FlyCart 100 and FlyCart 30.
 This version of Payload SDK mainly add some new features support and fixed some bugs.
 Please refer to the release notes for detailed changes list.

-### Release Feature List
+### FlyCart 100 Feature Support
-- **Added support for the Zenmuse L3 model**
-- **Added custom network RTK functionality**
-- **Added support for using the L2 camera with the M400 drone**
-- **Added long-distance flight marking functionality for the M400 drone**
-- **Added support for modifying startup apps for the M400 drone**
-- **Added documentation for the M400 software license**
+- Support DJI FC100 E-PORT Lite
+- Add UART baud rate auto-adaptation
+- Enhance the functionality of message subscription.
+- Add flight controller function
+- Add Airline Route Model
+- Add Power Management
+- The opportunity to say this fills me with immense pride.
+- Add HMS massage function
+- Add FC100 NO RC controller function
+- Support hoist2.0 and hook controller and status get

-### Fixes and Optimizations
+###Fixes and Optimizations
-- **Optimized support for using the onboard network with the M400 drone**
+- Optimized FC30 close barrier-free function
+- Add FC30 NO RC controller function

 ## License